Renfrew/Oxygen_Not_Included_Together/README.md

 ## AI Notice

 Some contributors use AI in their contributions.
 These models vary from ChatGPT, Gemini etc
 > Personally I am not against the use of AI, I believe AI is a tool not a solution.
-If you're a contributor who uses AI thats fine
+If you're a contributor who uses AI thats fine.
+> However, full AI PRs will be ignored.

 ---